Bullish-Design/Dendron-1/notes/log.weekly.22.39.md

 ## Tuesday
 - Dendron update broke publishing.
-  - Relaunch to update Dendron to fix?
+  - Relaunch to update Dendron to fix? (nope)
+  - Will update and refresh NextJS when home

 ## Wednesday